 Oh yes!
 Decision fatigue has cost you money more than you know.
 LOL

 The Minimalist Lifestyle Conserves Brain Power

 I guess you see where I am going here.
-The Minimalist Lifestyle champions striving to cut out the unnecessary out of your life.
-If it is not essential or brings you the joy it should be discarded is a form of the philosophy.
+The Minimalist Lifestyle champions striving to cut the unnecessary out of your life.
+If it is not essential or brings you joy it should be discarded as a form of philosophy.
 This lifestyle limits the need to make many trivial decisions.

 Other Ways to Combat Decision Fatigue

 1. Make your big decisions in the morning.